Anapsys/cs361-group16-true-random-service/README.md

 # Communication Contract
-## True Random number generator service
+## True Random Number Generator Service
-This algorithm picks a random pixel is from a jellyfish tank livestream on YouTube and then chooses one of its three color values (RGB) to generate a random number.
+This algorithm picks a random pixel from a jellyfish tank livestream on YouTube and then chooses one of its three color values (RGB) to generate a random number.

 #### Install Node Packages